 I first stumbled upon the Hotel le Magnan a couple of years ago, and all I could think was that I wanted to come back.
 The rooms are charming, well appointed, and clean.
 The staff is friendly, helpful, and accommodating.
 And best of all, the hotel has a lovely outdoor courtyard where we can gather as a group and play and sing.
 Or where you can simply enjoy some quiet time with an aperitif or little snack.

-The hotel has offered us a special group rate of $110/room/night that includes a traditional (and ample) continental breakfast.
+The hotel has offered us a special group rate of $115/night for a single room and $142/night for a double.
+Both include a traditional (and ample) continental breakfast for each guest.
 (Remember this is France.
 You’re not going to get powdered eggs, questionable sausage, or pre-packaged, indestructible, “blueberry” muffins.

 You can also book extra nights at the Hotel le Magnan for after the trip on the barge when you register for the trip.